orca42/auto-subtitle/de-mol.md

 If you encounter some strange error like **"FileNotFoundError: [WinError 2] The system cannot find the file specified"** - and you are pretty sure that you specified the video file correctly - look here: https://stackoverflow.com/questions/73845566/openai-whisper-filenotfounderror-winerror-2-the-system-cannot-find-the-file

-It doesn't look like this at first sight, but this error is related to `ffmpeg`.
+It doesn't look like it at first sight, but this error is related to `ffmpeg`.
 The program relies on the ffmpeg software library to extract the audio signal from the video file.
 I've had to fiddle a lot with this; look at the answers given at the link above, maybe that helps.
-What helped me was to download `ffmpeg` manually (https://ffmpeg.org/download.html) and simply copy the `ffmpeg.exe` program to the same location I run the script from.
+What helped me was ultimately to download `ffmpeg` manually (https://ffmpeg.org/download.html) and simply copy the `ffmpeg.exe` program to the same location I run the script from.